 If QRP investments are sold during a selling shareholder’s lifetime, capital gains taxes on the initial ESOP sale can be triggered and owed.
 But if a QRP is held until death, the investment receives a step-up in basis and can be sold without triggering taxes.

 Gifts of QRPs, and transfers tied to divorces, also do not qualify as taxable dispositions.
 As a result, 1042 rollovers have clear estate planning benefits.

 The portion of a QRP transaction financed by a monetization loan is treated the same as the original ESOP sale proceeds.
 This enables QRP investors to access the majority of their newfound liquidity without incurring capital gains taxes.
 This remainder can be used at the selling shareholder’s discretion – including reinvestment in more active strategies.

+That's comforting calculus for owners of privately-held businesses who aspire to have meaningful, tax-advantaged liquidity events and diversification opportunities.
 As they say, "It's not what you make, it's what you keep."